HAMP-inc/OneCardPlus/README.md

 ## Features

+1. **Authentication**: A secure login system is used to access OneCard information.
-1. **Balance Inquiry**: Easily check your remaining OneCard balance at any time.
+2. **Balance Inquiry**: Easily check your remaining OneCard balance at any time, including:
+   - Viewing balances for multiple categories (e.g., meal plans, flex dollars, etc.).
+   - Downloading and generating detailed reports of all balances.

+---

+## Technical Features

-2. **Transaction History**: Access a detailed view of your recent transactions.
+1. **Transaction History**: Access a detailed view of your recent transactions.
-3. **Personal Information**: View personal details associated with your student ID card.
+2. **Funds Management**: Manage your OneCard funds with ease.
+3. **Navigation**: Seamless navigation between screens using `MainTabs` and `AppNavigation`.
+4. **Reusable UI Components**: Includes components like `Collapsible`, `HapticTab`, and `ParallaxScrollView` for a rich user interface.
+5. **Custom Theming**: Support for theming with `useThemeColor`, `ThemedText`, and `ThemedView`.

 ---